 Endemic Bird of the Day: Red-necked Parrot

-Looking over the rainforests of Dominica, one may think that trees have learned to fly as large green objects take to the sky.
-But as if they have read our curious minds, the birds begin to speak, letting out loud, shrill “chur-lu-weeek” calls to let everyone know that it is indeed the Red-necked Parrot (Amazona arausiaca) moving over the island’s sweeping valleys.
+Looking out over Dominica’s lush rainforests, you might think the trees have learned to fly as large green shapes soar through the sky.
+But just as if they’ve read our curious minds, the birds announce themselves with loud, shrill “chur-lu-weeek” calls—it’s the Red-necked Parrot (Amazona arausiaca) making its presence known over the island’s sweeping valleys.

-Jaco Parrots feed mainly on seeds, nuts, and fruits of various forest and cultivated species, but are occasionally seen foraging on the young shoots of certain plants.
-They are as messy of an eater as they are loud with the forest floor littered with half-eaten fruits.
-It’s almost as if they are leaving a trail of breadcrumbs behind for the avid birder!
+Jaco Parrots feed mostly on seeds, nuts, and fruits from both wild and cultivated trees, though they are sometimes seen nibbling on young plant shoots.
+They are as messy as they are noisy, leaving half-eaten fruit scattered across the forest floor—almost as if they’re leaving a trail of breadcrumbs for birdwatchers!
 One thing they certainly share with the Dominican people is their love for seeded fruits like citrus, guava, and passion fruit.

-While the parrots are said to have an exceptional palate, their desire to forage on cultivated crops has created human-wildlife conflicts as they sometimes damage crops and thus a farmer’s harvest and income.
-However, the Jaco Parrot is listed as a specially protected bird in Dominica due to its cultural, economic, and ecological significance and its Vulnerable status on the IUCN Red List.
+While these parrots are said to have an exceptional palate, their fondness for cultivated crops sometimes creates conflicts with farmers when they damage harvests.
+However, the Jaco Parrot is listed as a specially protected bird in Dominica due to its cultural, economic, and ecological significance, as well as its Vulnerable status on the IUCN Red List.

-We are very glad they are still here.
-It is up to all of us to look out for and protect this beautiful endemic parrot as well as Dominica’s forests, to ensure its survival long into the future.
+We are so glad they are still here.
+It is up to all of us to look out for and protect both the Jaco Parrot and Dominica’s forests, ensuring this beautiful endemic species survives for generations to come.
 Learn more about this species, including its range, photos, and calls here.

 Thanks to Jeanelle Brisbane and Stephen Durand for the text!